 Delivery in person: Specimens may be brought to the Wyoming Public Health Laboratory 208 South College Drive, 8:00 AM to 5:00 PM, Monday through Friday.
 Specimens should be placed in the drop boxes inside the main entrance.

-Courier Service: The Public Health Emergency Preparedness Program in conjunction with the Newborn Screening Program is pleased to provide the Wyoming Public Health Laboratory (WPHL) with courier services.
-At this time we have 34 pick-up sites across the state.
+Courier Service: The Wyoming Public Health Laboratory and the Public Health Emergency Preparedness Program is pleased to provide courier services.
+At this time we have 23 pick-up sites across the state.

 WPHL feels the more who utilize this service the better the money is spent, so please, if your facility is not on this list and you feel it is something you could use, contact WPHL to investigate the possibility of getting on the route.